 Fig. 5.
 Histograms of pixel outputs over thousands of frames.
-Sub-figure A is from a pixel which is illuminated through a 75 micron pinhole.
-The pinhole reduces charge being shared with other pixels because x-rays convert only in the central region of the pixel.
-The result is a histogram with clearly distinguishable peaks corresponding to an integer number of photons detected.
-Sub-figures B and C show similar histograms of two adjacent pixels, but with the pinhole positioned to illuminate the border region between the pixels.
-Sub-figure D shows a histogram of the per-frame sum of the two pixels (B and C) for the same data set, and demonstrates complete measurement of deposited charge by recovering a histogram similar to sub-figure A. All pixels are in high-gain mode.
-Small gain corrections were applied when summing the pixels.
+Sub-figure (a) is from a pixel illuminated through a 75 micron pinhole.
+The pinhole reduces charge being shared with other pixels.
+Sub-figures (b) and (c) show similar histograms of two adjacent pixels with the pinhole positioned on the border between the pixels.
+Sub-figure (d) shows a histogram of the per-frame sum of the two pixels (b and c) for the same data set.